 Scope of the Conference

-The University of Nebraska - Lincoln is bringing together outstanding student researchers for a three-day conference, from Thursday, October 15 - Saturday, October 17 2015.
+The University of Nebraska - Lincoln is bringing together outstanding student researchers for a three-day conference from Thursday, November 9 - Saturday, November 11 2017.
 You are invited to take part in this unique opportunity to expand upon your current research experiences, interact with students from other universities, and attend scientific talks given by scientists who are leaders in their field.

 The conference is organized by UNL's Materials Research Science and Engineering Center MRSEC and by Nebraska-Kansas EPSCoR.
-As such, this conference will highlight progress in the quest for new materials and nanoscience, and that's why our theme is "Sci Derby – Ultrasmall vs Ultrafast".
 We invite research active undergraduate students in physical sciences to attend this conference.
 If you are currently pursuing an undergraduate degree in physics, chemistry, engineering, astronomy or related STEM disciplines, then this conference is for you!

 As a participant you will be able to present your research results to your peers during invited talks or poster sessions.
 Social activities will also provide time for you to share your experiences and interests with other students, as well as visit with faculty members from UNL and other universities.
 These experiences will contribute to a successful career in physical sciences by providing opportunities for you to develop your ability to convey your ideas, establish relationships with other colleagues, and obtain advice and guidance for pursuing your career.